iotize-sas/Open-Projects/DigiTapLock-demo/README.md

 <p align="center">
     <em>Access panel</em>
 </p>
 In the Access panel, you can change the number of times remaining for access.
-You can set store up to 21 different access codes for your device.
+You can set up to 21 different access codes for your device.

 <p align="center">